 You can choose which NFS protocol versions you require with the nfs_versions

-setting, and then you just pick your kstat fields
+setting, and then you just pick your kstat fields like all the other plugins.

 The NFS version is a tag.
 This chart aggregates my main global zone Telegraf